arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 * Capability to add operation parent ID to correlation information
 * Capability to add dependency name to dependency telemetry

-Besides those changes, we are working hard to make this library production-ready.
+Besides those changes, we are working hard to make it even more production worthy.
 It's a popular and very important library to have mature telemetry in your project.
 * Capability to track Azure Key Vault dependencies
 * Capability to use telemetry type filter outside Arcus-related Serilog sink
 * Capability to add public exception properties to exception telemetry